haoyanlgd/cse15l-lab-reports/index.md

     ![Image](lsnoarg.PNG)

 Note:
-    Shows the next level files on the current directory
+    Shows the next level files on the current directory.
+Shows what files/directories are in your working directory.

 &nbsp;